TheStig294/ttt-tweaks-and-fixes/README.md

 ttt_tweaks_cr_m9k_dbarrel 0                         // Whether to force the M9K double barrel shotgun to spawn as a floor weapon, but using the model and sounds from Custom Roles

 ttt_tweaks_drone_controller_tool_gun_model 1        // Whether to change the model of the "Drone Controller" weapon to the tool gun model

+ttt_tweaks_barnacles_ignore_jesters 1               // Whether to allow players on the jester team to be picked up by barnacles
 ```

 ## Credits

 'Happy Happy Game Show' Kevin MacLeod (incompetech.com)\